 Review and analysis of patriarchal structures of control and domination in secular and religious institutions.

-Review and analysis of Millennium Development Goals (MDGs) projects and trends.
+Review and analysis of Sustainable Development Goals (SDGs) projects and trends.

 Review and analysis of Education for Sustainable Development (ESD) projects and trends.